 - A peltier

-* A Separate UHV chamber for surface science is also available, it is mounted downstream of the main chamber.
-More information: .
+Separate UHV chambers for surface science and chamber for electrochemistry are also available, they are mounted downstream of the main chamber.

-µXRF: measurement of the fluorescence spectra: 4-elements SDD (silicon drift diode) Bruker
+µXRF: measurement of the fluorescence spectra: SDD (silicon drift diode) 80 mm² Bruker

 µXAS: measurement of the fluorescence yield (FY), of the sample drain current (TEY) and measurement of the transmitted photons flux (diode)